-$$AMC \ Lending{i,t} = Year_t + BHC_i + \beta_1 Equity \ Capital{i,t-1} + \beta_2 BHC \ Controls{i,t-1} + \varepsilon{i,t}, \tag{1}$$ where the core variable of interest Equity Capital{i,t-1} is measured as percentage of total assets.
+$$AMC \ Lending{i,t} = Y ear_t + BHC_i + \beta_1 Equity \ Capital{i,t-1} + \beta_2 BHC \ Controls{i,t-1} + \varepsilon{i,t}, \tag{1}$$ where the core variable of interest $Equity \ Capital{i,t-1}$ is measured as percentage of total assets.
 Our objective is to explore whether less capitalized BHCs are more likely to establish AMCs (or increase lending through their existing AMCs).
 We control for other measures of financial constraints: the liquidity position, cost of deposits, share of deposit financing, and bank size.
 We further control for AMC and ADI loan portfolio structures to capture the heterogeneity across these two types of intermediaries due to specialization.
 Two sets of respective fixed effects absorb any BHC- or time-specific unobserved heterogeneity.
 Thus, our results are based on the within-BHC variation in the variables of interest.
 The annual data spans from 1992 through 2006 and covers 217 BHCs that had an AMC in at least one year.

 First, we evaluate the extensive margin and explore whether less capitalized BHCs are more likely to establish an AMC.
-Panel A of Table 3 reports the results of the linear probability model where $AMC \ Lending{i,t}$ is a dummy variable that equals one if a BHC i lends through an AMC subsidiary in year t and zero otherwise.27 To avoid perfect collinearity between the dependent variable and the BHC fixed effects, we only consider BHCs with at least one change of status between lending and not lending through an AMC.
-We find that AMCs are more likely to be
+Panel A of Table 3 reports the results of the linear probability model where $AMC \ Lending{i,t}$ is a dummy variable that equals one if a BHC i lends through an AMC subsidiary in year t and zero otherwise.
+To avoid perfect collinearity between the dependent variable and the BHC fixed effects, we only consider BHCs with at least one change of status between lending and not lending through an AMC.
+We find that AMCs are more likely to be established by BHCs that have a lower equity capital ratio.
+A one-standard-deviation decrease in Equity Capitali,t-1 (2.78%) leads to about five percentage points of increase in the likelihood of establishing an AMC.

-$^{^{27}}$ The choice of the linear probability model, as opposed to probit model, is motivated by the incidental parameter problem associated with the probit/logit fixed effect regressions (Lancaster (2000)).
-In the unreported set of robustness tests, we implement the fixed-effect logit regression analysis with the Chamberlain (1980) adjustment that produces consistent estimates.
-We find the results to be qualitatively similar.
+$^{29}$ The choice of the linear probability model, as opposed to probit model, is motivated by the incidental parameter problem associated with the probit/logit fixed effect regressions (Lancaster (2000)).
+In the unreported set of robustness tests, we implement the fixed-effect logit regression analysis with the Chamberlain (1980) adjustment that